harvard-lil/website-static/app/_posts/2017-05-09-lil-talks-1924-democratic-convention-by-caitlin.md

 However in the end it was all for nothing; Calvin Coolidge won the 1924 presidential election and Davis only captured about 26% of the total vote.

 ___
-*Update: an earlier version of this blog post referred to this convention as the Klanbake.
-This nickname has been debunked by the [Washington Post](https://www.washingtonpost.com/news/made-by-history/wp/2018/03/15/how-social-media-spread-a-historical-lie/)*
+*Update, 2019-08-13: an earlier version of this blog post referred to this convention as the Klanbake.
+This nickname has been debunked by the [Washington Post](https://www.washingtonpost.com/news/made-by-history/wp/2018/03/15/how-social-media-spread-a-historical-lie/).*